I’d like to share a little wedding planning advice today – here’s how to keep a positive wedding mindset during a pandemic!

 Wedding planning advice 4 – healthy body, healthy mind!

-I start with my day with a run and a high octane soundtrack, it gets the heart racing and helps release all of those endorphins into your body.
-If running isn’t quite your bag, pop on a playlist at home that makes you happy and don’t be afraid to sing your heart out!
+I start with my day with a run or a peloton ride and a high octane soundtrack, it gets the heart racing and helps release all of those endorphins into your body.
+If this isn’t quite your bag, pop on a playlist at home that makes you happy and don’t be afraid to sing your heart out!

 Most importantly, even if your previous day was bad, don’t carry over negative emotions into your new day – dwelling on a bad situation won’t improve it.
 Instead, focus on finding the joy in your day and keep the faith that the future will be rosier.